Brighten: Music and lyrics

 The album features eight original songs and closes with a cover of Elton John's "Goodbye", the last track on John's 1971 album, Madman Across the Water, which is one of Cantrell's favorite Elton John albums.
 Cantrell performed the song at the end of his two solo concerts at the Pico Union Project in Los Angeles on December 6 and 7, 2019.
 Cantrell sent John a demo tape with the song and asked for his permission to use it on the album.
 "I sent Elton the demo; I just wanted to make sure he was cool with it, make sure I didn't butcher his tune, and he was like, 'No, man, it's beautiful, you did a great job, you absolutely should use it.'
 So it was great to get that information from him, that he was okay with what I did with his tune.
 Out of respect to Elton, I wouldn't include it unless he said it was okay.
 He'd played piano on 'Black Gives Way To Blue', which I wrote for Layne, so I reached out to Elton, he listened to it, and told me "You should absolutely use it."
 I got the signoff by the man himself.
 I couldn't think of a better way to close the record!", Cantrell said.

-Cantrell stated that the title track, "Brighten", is his favorite song from the album.
+Cantrell said that the title track, "Brighten", is his favorite song from the album.

+Brighten incorporates elements from Cantrell's musical influences from the 1960s to the 1990s.
+Cantrell described Prism of Doubt as "Steve Miller mixed with a little Frank Black/Pixies".
+The track "Dismembered" has been compared to the Rolling Stones' 1972 album Exile on Main St. and Cantrell has acknowledged that the record showcased "a little Stones, a little Creedence [Creedence Clearwater Revival]".

 Promotion and touring

 On July 28, 2021, Cantrell posted a teaser trailer in his social media announcing that a new song and video titled "Atone" would be released on July 29.
 The song and music video premiered exclusively on the Rolling Stone website.
 On August 23, 2021, Cantrell announced a North American tour, beginning on March 24, 2022 through May 8, 2022.

 The second single, "Brighten", was released via streaming and digital download on September 10, 2021.
 The music video for the single premiered exclusively on the Consequence of Sound website.
 The third single, "Siren Song", was released via streaming and digital download on October 21, 2021.
 An animated music video for the single was released on March 16, 2022.